-Financial assets measured at amortized cost include cash, marketable securities, long-term investments and accounts receivable.
+Financial assets measured at amortized cost include cash, marketable securities and long-term investments.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 The Foundation's financial assets, if any are measured at fair value include investments that are money market instruments and mutual funds.